 “Basically, the whole point of treatment is to prevent you from getting kidney damage, and the way to do it is with huge doses of fluids,” he says.

-Depending on the extent of toxins released, IV fluids are usually given for two to five days.
+Depending on the severity of the injury, IV fluids are usually given for two to five days.
 At that point, most people will have recovered.
-A provider will recommend patients take an exercise break.
-This could be a couple of weeks to a couple of months, but will depend on many factors, including the severity of the condition and a person’s fitness level.
+The doctor will recommend an exercise break.
+This could be a couple of weeks to a couple of months but it will depend on many factors, including the severity of the condition and a person’s fitness level.
 Easing back in with a provider’s guidance is always recommended, Arora says.

 At the end of the day, no workout is worth dying over.
-Listen to your body, ease into new workouts, pay attention to hydration, take regular breaks and seek help right away if something feels wrong after a workout, says Arora.
+Arora says to listen to your body, ease into new workouts, pay attention to hydration, take regular breaks and seek help immediately if something feels wrong after a workout.